The Joe’s Guide To Dealing With Fusarium. Everything you need to know about winter’s nastiest lawn care disease…

 And the good news doesn’t stop there because even if you do find nasty fungal spots on your lawn in the spring, they’re usually not that serious, and a decent dollop of hot sunshine will dry your lawn out, greening up all those infected areas.
 The issue is, relying on the English weather, so here are some ways to control your snow mould problems.

 We’re all about avoiding chemicals where possible because, well, there’s no Planet B right.
 As such, we recommend you try these planet-friendly treatments before diving straight into the more harmful options:

-- The best thing you can do to prevent or treat your snow mould problems is to help your lawn dry out as fast as possible, especially after heavy dews or rainfall.
+- Best thing you can do to prevent or treat your snow mould problems is to help your lawn dry out as fast as possible.
+Especially after heavy dews or rainfall.
 And how do you do that?
 Simple.
 By improving your lawn’s drainage abilities.
-Cue a combination of scarification and aeration, all of which improves drainage and airflow, and something you can either do with a pitch fork or we can do with our specialised machinery depending on the size of your lawn and the extent of your problem.
+Cue a combination of scarification and aeration, all of which improves drainage and airflow.
+This is something you can either do with a pitch fork or we can do with our specialised machinery depending on the size of your lawn and the extent of your problem.

-- The second thing you can do is help improve the general airflow and sunlight your lawn gets by pruning back any trees, branches and shrubs that may be overhanging and casting long shadows over your turfed area.
-Less shadows and less obstacles means more sunlight and more wind, both of which will dry out your grass a lot quicker.
+- The second thing you can do is help improve the general airflow and sunlight your lawn gets by; pruning back any trees, branches and shrubs that may be overhanging and casting long shadows over your turfed area.
+Fewer shadows and less obstacles mean more sunlight and more wind, both of which will dry out your grass a lot quicker.

 - Another thing you can do to whip up some good vibes for your lawn is to remove any heavy dews sitting on your grass blades first thing in the morning with a switch (read: a long, pliable rod) or even a bamboo cane.
 It may sound pretty archaic, but you’ll feel more badass than Johnny Keane in Cobra Kai.